discontented/CSI-5007/_notes/dynamic-programming.md

         * If it does, store the answer for each and return it to the next recursive call.
 2. Show that the number of different parameter values taken on by your recurrence is bounded by a small polynomial.
 3. Specify the order of evaluation for the recurrence so the partial results you need are always available when you need them.

+## Alternative Steps
+1. Sort the data
+2. Solve for the simplest case ($n=0$ or $n=1$)
+3. Recognize patterns for small $n$ to see how they depend on a smaller $n$
+4. Find a recursive way to derive all values based on the values that come before.

 ## Recursion vs. a Dynamic Program
 * Dynamic programming uses recursion but they are not synonymous because in other recursive calls, storing values of subproblems are useless.